Don’t Just Quit! Take Time to Consider a Promotional Modeling Career

 What you’ll be expected to do

-As a promotions model, you’ll normally be expected to either handle a booth at a trade show or maybe give out brochures at civic events or sports arenas.
+As a promotions model, you’ll normally be expected to either handle a booth at a trade show.
+Or, maybe you’ll give out brochures at civic events or sports arenas.

-You might be asked to get people to try samples of products for companies in hope of building customers so some selling might be required.
+You might be asked to get people to try samples of products for companies in hope of building customers.
+This some selling might be required.

 Apply to reputable modeling agencies in your area and tell them you are interested in promo modeling.
 If they don’t handle this type of talent, they might be able to direct you.